 Place dried fruit into medium bowl and pour over rum and dark beer.
 Cover and refrigerate 3 to 4 hours.

 Preheat oven to 350 degrees.
-Lightly grease a deep 9-inch round cake pan.
+Lightly grease a Bunt cake pan or deep 9-inch round cake pan.

 Transfer dried fruit mixture with liquid to food processor or blender and process until a smooth pulp is formed, about 10 seconds.
 Set aside.